 It was not good news; Bessie's grandpa had been badly hurt while working in the barn.
-Two slightly different accounts appeared in the newspapers.
+Two slightly different accounts appeared in the newspapers that let us know what happened.
 The first is from an unidentified newspaper.

 Caught by a wheel of the rack-lifter which was used to elevate the loads of grain, he was thrown through the end of the barn, and dropped a descent of twenty feet outside.
 The accident was caused by the rope which is drawn by horses to elevate the load, breaking when the load was nearly up in position.
 Mr. Love was apparently trying to get the dog in position in the cogs of the wheel, in order to check its rapid revolution, caused by the weight of the descending load, when he overbalanced himself and falling was carried to his death.